manan2504/Normal-Tip-Calculator-J.S-/readme.md

 #JS-Tip-And-Normal-Calculator
 This is a combined web app of Tip-Calculator & Normal-Calculator.

-# To-Do-List

-This is a To-Do List where you note down thing for a day that what task you will do in a day or in upcoming days.

 d### <a href="https://gracious-bardeen-a3e632.netlify.app/" target="_blank">**Live Demo 🚀**</a>

 ## Tech Stack